Delhi High Court Shields Aishwarya Rai Bachchan's Personality Rights | Entertainment

 - India

-The Delhi High Court has taken a definitive stance to protect the personality rights of Bollywood luminary Aishwarya Rai Bachchan, restricting online entities from illicitly leveraging her identity for financial benefit.
-The ruling underscores the potential impact on her dignity and financial standing due to unauthorized exploitation.
+The Delhi High Court has issued a significant ruling protecting the personality rights of Bollywood star Aishwarya Rai Bachchan.
+This order prohibits online platforms from exploiting her name and image without her explicit consent for commercial gain.

-In a recent order, the court emphasized the necessity of protecting individuals from unauthorized usage of their identity, which not only causes potential economic harm but also affects their right to live with dignity.
-Justice Tejas Karia asserted the importance of courts acting against such unauthorized exploitation.
+The court highlighted the adverse consequences unauthorized use could have on a public figure's dignity and financial standing.
+It emphasized the need to safeguard individuals from such exploitation, ensuring their right to live with dignity remains intact.

-The interim order follows a plea from Rai, arguing for an ex-parte injunction to shield her personality aspects, including name, image, and likeness, from unauthorized use by certain websites and platforms.
-These platforms have been named defendants in the suit, accused of misappropriating her identity for commercial gain without her consent.
+Particularly noting the misuse through AI technologies, the court imposed restrictions on several websites and platforms.
+Additionally, it required Google and government bodies to disable and remove offending URLs, emphasizing strong legal measures to protect celebrity identity in the digital realm.